d2si/sovereign-keys/README.md

     cluster_id=$(aws cloudhsmv2 describe-clusters --output text --query "Clusters[0].ClusterId")
     aws cloudhsmv2 create-hsm --cluster-id $cluster_id --availability-zone $(aws ec2 describe-availability-zones --output text --query "AvailabilityZones[0].RegionName")a
     ```
-3. At this point, you can retrieve the manufacter and the AWS root certificates.
-If it is for production use, you should verify the HSM identity ([AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/verify-hsm-identity.html))
+3. At this point, you can retrieve the manufacturer and the AWS root certificates and start verifying the authenticity of the HSM node.
+For production use, you should definitively do it ([AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/verify-hsm-identity.html)).
 4. Initialize the cluster ([AWS doc](https://docs.aws.amazon.com/cloudhsm/latest/userguide/initialize-cluster.html)).
 This step will yield the `customerCA.crt` certificate that you must copy in the CodeCommit repo: `sovereign-instances/cloudhsm-conf/customerCA.crt`
 5. Copy the `customerCA.crt` on the bastion:
     ```sh
     scp customerCA.crt ec2-user@$bastion_ip:customerCA.crt
     ```
-6. SSH into the Bastion
+6. Verify the cluster is *INITIALIZED*, then SSH into the Bastion
 7. Configure the CloudHSM client:
     ```sh
     ####################################